-Bikeability is our cycle training programme which can help you develop practical skills and understanding to keep you safe when cycling on the road.
-It also gives you the confidence to get our and about with all kinds of cycling.
+Bikeability is a cycle training programme which can help to develop practical skills and understanding to keep children safe when cycling on the road.
+It also gives them the confidence to get out and about with all kinds of cycling.

-The Bikeability programme is a practical and professional training that is government recognised and leaves cyclists more skilled and confident once they’ve taken part.
+Bikeability is practical and professional training which aims to leave cyclists more skilled and confident once they’ve taken part.

 There are three Bikeability levels, each designed to improve cycling skills for all levels of experience.
 Levels 1, 2 and 3 take trainees from the basics of balance and control, all the way to planning and making an independent journey on busier roads.

 At Level 1 new riders learn to control and master their bikes in a space away from traffic such as a playground or closed car park.
-Trainees will usually be trained in a group of 3-12, though individual training may also be available in your area.
+Trainees will usually be trained in a group of 3 to 12, though individual training may also be available in your area.

-- prepare yourself and your bike for cycling
+- prepare themselves and their bike for cycling

-- get on and off your bike without help
+- get on and off their bike without help

 - start off, pedal and stop with control